 - 79% homeownership rate

-- Cost of Living Index is 95.6% of the US
+- Cost of Living Index is 97.1% of the national average

 - Poverty level is 6.2%

 - Low crime rates (crime index of 49 compared to the national average of 100)

 - Direct connection to Interstate 84 from State Highway 55

 - Major transportation routes; US 20/26, State Highway 55 (Eagle Road), State Highway 44, and State Highway 16